The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - Under the New York Military Spouse Leave law, employers with 20 or more employees at one or more worksites must provide unpaid leave to eligible employees.
 See Covered Employers.

 - An employee who works an average of 20 or more hours per week at any site owned or operated by the employer is eligible to take family military leave.
 See Employee Eligibility.

 - Military Spouse Leave Law does not entitle an employer to advance notice of the employee's leave.
 See Notice Requirements.

-- Covered employers (those with four or more employees) must aprovide pregnancy leave to the same extent it offers leaves for other disabilities.
+- Covered employers (those with four or more employees) must provide pregnancy leave to the same extent they offer leaves for other disabilities.
 New York law also requires that to the extent employers allow employees to take a leave of absence for the birth of a child, the employer must provide the same option (upon the start of the parent-child relationship) to employees who adopt a child.
 See Pregnancy Leave; Adoptive Parents.